MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-server-import-extension.md

 ## Derived columns

 Columns can be added dynamically based on the contents of existing columns.
-This is useful when you want to create a new column based on the contents of another column during the data import.
-This functionality also leverages the [Program Synthesis](https://microsoft.github.io/prose/) framework.
+This functionality is especially useful when you want to create a new column based on the contents of another column during the data import.
+This functionality also uses the [Program Synthesis](https://microsoft.github.io/prose/) framework.

-When you enter the **Create derived column** portion of the Import Wizard, you will begin by selecting the one or more columns that the new column will be based on.
+When you enter the **Create derived column** portion of the Import Wizard, you will begin by selecting one or more columns that the new column will be based on.
 Following the column selection you can enter the name of the new column and begin providing one or more values to be used in determining the calculation of the new column.
-As you enter values you can pause and select **Preview Transformation** to assess the results of the transformation against a sample of the data.
+As you enter values, you can pause and select **Preview Transformation** to assess the results of the transformation against a sample of the data.

 When you are satisfied with the data transformation displayed, select **Done** to return to the primary Import Wizard and proceed to the next step or continue to add derived columns.